k0staa/k0staa.github.io/_posts/2019-12-15-spock-restassured-docs.markdown

 ---
-title:  "API doucumentation with Spock and REST Assured in Spring Boot 2"
+title:  "API documentation with Spock and REST Assured in Spring Boot 2"
 excerpt: "How to properly configure REST Assured with Spock in Spring Boot application"
 header:
   overlay_image: /assets/images/post_teaser.jpeg